GSS-Cogs/family-trade/datasets/ONS-UK-trade-in-services-by-business-characteristics/spec.md

 Exports (£) and Imports (£) should be combined into a 'Flow' dimension and the values should go in the 'Value' column.

 A possible dataset structure would be:
-Time // Business size // Ownership // Industry // Flow // Data Marking // Value
+Period // Business size // Ownership // Industry // Flow // // Value // Marker

 The year tabs (2016, 2017 and 2018 at present) have one structure and the Industry Totals tabs another.

 The year tabs have three summary tables on top of each other.
 Each is missing a dimension.
 The first needs a 'Country' dimension with 'World' (i.e. all).
-The second needs a 'Business size' dimension with 'All'.
+The second needs a 'Business size' dimension with 'any'.
 The third needs an 'Ownership' dimension with 'All'.

 The Industry totals tabs have two tables alongside each other.